gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Bloons.ModBoss.md

 ## ModBoss.BlockRounds Property

-Whether the boss should block rounds from spawning
+Whether the boss should block rounds from spawning, behaving like a normal bloon

 ```csharp
 public virtual bool BlockRounds { get; }